zubairwazir/dev-sprint-devops-project/README.md

 ### Entity Diagram

-For this project there is relationship between databases.
+For this project there is no relationship between databases.
 This results in a fairly simple Entity Diagram.
 Which can be seen below or [here](https://github.com/CBhavra/Practical-project/blob/main/Resources/EDv1.drawio):

 <img src="https://github.com/CBhavra/Practical-project/blob/main/Resources/Entity%20Diagram.jpg"/>